decentraland/js-sdk-toolchain/packages/@dcl/playground-assets/etc/playground-assets.api.md

 export type IncludeUndefined<T> = {
     [P in keyof T]: undefined extends T[P] ?
 P : never;
 }[keyof T];

+// Warning: (ae-missing-release-tag) "incrementTimestamp" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export function incrementTimestamp(entity: Entity, timestamps: Map<Entity, number>): number;

 // Warning: (tsdoc-html-tag-missing-string) The HTML element has an invalid attribute: Expecting an HTML string starting with a single-quote or double-quote character
 // Warning: (tsdoc-escape-greater-than) The ">" character should be escaped using a backslash to avoid confusion with an HTML tag